1. What is The American High School Honors Performance Series at Carnegie Hall?

 The program was developed to challenge students to perform at their very best as they play and sing for both New York concert-going patrons and specially-invited collegiate music program representatives.
 Though much of the student’s time is therefore focused on performance preparation, the week also allows students to experience the best of the sights and the performance arts in New York City.

-- A performance of the Honors Choir, Honors Orchestra, and Honors Band at Carnegie Hall under the direction of renowned conductors Dr. Eph Ehly, Charles Peltz, and Jeffrey Grogan
+- A performance of the Honors Choir and Honors Instrumental Ensembles at Carnegie Hall under the direction of renowned conductors like Dr. Eph Ehly, Jeffrey Grogan, Sharon Lavery, and H. Robert Reynolds

-5. What instrumental ensembles will perform at the 2011 Honors Performance Series?
+5. What ensembles will perform at the 2013 Honors Performance Series?

-6. What is the connection between the American High School Honors Performance Series and Heritage Festivals?
+6. What is the connection between the American High School Honors Performance Series and WorldStrides Heritage Performance?

-The American High School Honors Performance Series at Carnegie Hall is presented by Heritage Festivals.
-For more than three decades, Heritage Festivals has strived to promote excellence among choirs, bands, and orchestras by providing outstanding educational and performance opportunities for accomplished student performers across North America.
+The American High School Honors Performance Series at Carnegie Hall is coordinated by WorldStrides Heritage Performance.
+For more than three decades, WorldStrides Heritage Performance has strived to promote excellence among choirs, bands, and orchestras by providing outstanding educational and performance opportunities for accomplished student performers across North America.
 They are proud to support the Honors Performance Series as yet another unique educational and performance opportunity for talented instrumentalists and singers.

 7. How are Finalists selected?

-- Music directors across the United States and Canada recognize and nominate their talented 9th-12th grade students.
+- Music directors from across the United States, Canada and select international schools recognize and nominate their talented 9th-12th grade students.

 - Nominated students and self-nominating students are invited to individually apply for selection.